Soy ink

 Soy ink is a plant-based ink made from soybeans (Glycine max).
-Soy-based ink is environmentally friendly and provides precise colours.
-However, it is slower to dry than other organic inks.
+Developed as an alternative to petroleum-based inks, it offers reduced volatile organic compound (VOC) emissions, lower environmental toxicity, and facilitates easier de-inking during paper recycling.
+Because highly refined soybean oil is naturally clearer than petroleum distillates, soy ink can produce bright, precise colors with less pigment.
+However, it dries more slowly than traditional solvent-based inks, which can limit its efficiency on certain printing setups, such as high-speed commercial presses using coated papers.

 History

-In the late 1970s, the Newspaper Association of America was looking for different ways to make ink, rather than by using the standard petroleum-based ink.
-Rising prices for petroleum and conflict with OPEC countries were reasons they wanted to find a more reliable and cost efficient method of printing.
-After testing over 2,000 different vegetable oil formulations, researchers for the NAA came up with the solution of using soybean oil.
-In 1987, soy ink was tested by The Gazette in a practical printing run, which proved to be successful.
-Currently, about one-third of America's nearly 10,000 newspaper printers use it.
-More than 90% of the nation's daily newspapers are printed with color soy ink.
-An example of an alternative is bran ink, which uses rice bran oil as a solvent.
+In the late 1970s, the Newspaper Association of America (NAA) sought alternative formulations for printing ink to mitigate dependency on standard petroleum-based products.
+Rising petroleum prices and geopolitical friction with OPEC member nations prompted the industry to search for more stable, cost-efficient, and domestically available raw materials.

+After testing over 2,000 vegetable oil variations, researchers developed a viable formulation utilizing soybean oil.
+In 1987, soy ink was successfully trialed in a practical printing run by The Gazette in Iowa.
+Adoption grew rapidly within the newsprint sector; approximately one-third of newspaper printers in the United States utilize soy-based inks, and more than 90% of domestic daily newspapers are printed with color soy ink.
+Similar agricultural alternatives include bran ink, which utilizes rice bran oil as its primary solvent.

-SoySeal authorized by the American Soybean Association.
+The SoySeal mark, authorized by the American Soybean Association.

-The National Soy Ink Information Center was established in 1993 by the Iowa Soybean Association to promote research and use of soy ink.
-The center created the SoySeal mark used to identify products meeting basic requirements.
-The success of soy ink was judged to be sufficient to justify the closing of the National Soy Ink Information Center in 2005.
-Use of the SoySeal is now regulated by the American Soybean Association.
+The National Soy Ink Information Center was established in 1993 by the Iowa Soybean Association to coordinate research and promote commercial adoption.
+The center introduced the "SoySeal" certification mark to identify products meeting minimum soy-oil content thresholds.
+By 2005, widespread market integration led to the closing of the information center, with ongoing regulation of the SoySeal trademark transferred directly to the American Soybean Association.